-In any case, any person wishing to make a complaint will be asked to provide their name, address and telephone number, in accordance with the Public Protection En-forcement Policy.
+In any case, any person wishing to make a complaint will be asked to provide their name, address and telephone number, in accordance with the Community and Business Protection Enforcement Policy.
 This information will not be disclosed unless exceptional circumstances require it to be.

-The Public Protection Service does not accept or investigate anonymous complaints for a number of reasons not least that it reduces the number of malicious complaints that are received and the Contaminated Land Officer cannot investigate allegations of statutory nuisance where there is nobody identifiable for a nuisance to affect.
+The Community and Business Protection Service does not accept or investigate anonymous complaints for a number of reasons not least to reduce the number of malicious complaints that are received.
+The Contaminated Land Officer cannot investigate allegations of statutory nuisance relating to land contamination where there is nobody identifiable for a nuisance to affect.

-9.2.2 Information volunteered to the Council
+9.2.2 | Information volunteered to the Council